langtuananh2424/products-management/README.md

 ## Prerequisites

-- PHP 8.3 or higher.
+- PHP 8.3 or higher
-- Composer.
+- Composer
-- Mysql.
+- Mysql
-- Node.js and npm (for fontend assets).
+- Node.js and npm (for fontend assets)

 ## Setup